rbw/aiosnow/docs/index.rst

 Introduction
 ============

-The aiosnow library is a simple and lightweight yet powerful and extensible library for interacting with ServiceNow.
-It works with modern versions of Python, utilizes `asyncio <https://docs.python.org/3/library/asyncio.html>`_ and can be used for simple scripting as well as for building high-concurrency backend applications on top of the ServiceNow platform.
+This is a simple and lightweight yet powerful and extensible library for interacting with ServiceNow that works with modern versions of Python and utilizes the stdlib `asyncio <https://docs.python.org/3/library/asyncio.html>`_ library.

 For usage examples, visit `github.com/rbw/aiosnow/examples <https://github.com/rbw/aiosnow/tree/master/examples>`_.